noodldocs/noodldocs.github.io/2.4/modules/google-analytics/guides/tracking-custom-events/README.md

 ## Sending dynamic data based on user input

-In some cases we want to provide more in depth data, that might be dependent on specific user input.
+In some cases we want to provide more in depth data that might be dependent on specific user input.
 In this case we can use the **String Format** node.

-Let's build a small app that tracks the users favourite type of noodle dish.
+Let's build a small app that tracks the user's favourite type of noodle dish.
 We'll use a **Text Input** and a **Button** to build a tiny form.

 <div class="ndl-image-with-background l">
 image of the setup above.